 The Golden Pheasant along with Lady Amherst Pheasant (Chrysolophus amherstiae), make up the group of ‘Ruffed Pheasants’ named for their ruff which is spread across their face and neck during courtship.

 Use the information below to find out more about the Golden Pheasant’s characteristics, habitat, diet, behaviour and reproduction.

 Male and female Golden Pheasants look different in appearance.
 Males measure 90 – 105 centimetres in length with the tail making up two thirds of the total length.
 Females are slightly smaller measuring 60 – 80 centimetres in length with the tail making up half of the total length.
 Their wingspan is around 70 centimetres and they weigh around 630 grams.

-Male Golden Pheasants can be easily identified by their bright colouring.
+Male Golden Pheasants can be easily identified by their bright coloring.
 They have a golden crest tipped with red which extends from the top of their heads, down their necks.
-They have bright red underparts, dark coloured wings and a pale brown, long, barred tail.
+They have bright red underparts, dark colored wings and a pale brown, long, barred tail.
 Their rumps are also golden, upper backs are green and they have bright yellow eyes with a small black pupil.
-Their face, throat and chin are a rust colour and their wattles and orbital skin are yellow.
+Their face, throat and chin are a rust color and their wattles and orbital skin are yellow.
 Beak, legs and feet are also yellow.

 Female Golden Pheasants are less colourful and more duller than males.
 They have a mottled brown plumage, pale brown face, throat, breast and sides, pale yellow feet and are more slender in appearance.

 Golden pheasants are native to Western China, but they have travelled far and wide and have been introduced over time to other places including the United Kingdom, Canada, the United States.
 Wild populations can also be found across Central and South America, and much of Western Europe.
 They can even be found in Australia and New Zealand!